Is there a specific area of focus in this program?

 In addition, as is typical for many professional graduate programs, students are charged differential tuition of $53.90 per credit hour.

 There are no scholarships specifically geared to School Counseling master's degree students.
 There are, however, occasional opportunities to work on campus or assistantships that come available that can be filled by master's level students.
-There are some general scholarships provided through the College of Education for which students may apply.
+TThere are some general scholarships provided through the College of Education for which students may apply.
+University of Utah Scholarship information is here.
 The vast majority of students elect to work off campus.

 Most of what you need to know about the process of applying to a Master's Program in School Counseling is contained within the standard application process for the Department of Educational Psychology.
 You can also download the Information for School Counseling Applicants PDF file for details.
 When completing your application be sure to check the box to indicate your interest in being considered for the Master's Program in School Counseling.
 Students are strongly encouraged to attend one of many information sessions offered in the department throughout the year.
 A schedule of upcoming information sessions is listed in the lower right corner of ed-psych.utah.edu/school-counseling.